ForgeApps/anaconda/README.markdown

 *  Controller changes

   	You must add these parameters to your permitted parameters.
 In Rails 4 this is done via strong parameters in the controller.
 In Rails 3 this is done in the model via attr_accessible.

+  	We add two Class methods on the model that return an array of columns used by each anaconda_for column.
+One is scoped per anaconda field, and the other returns all of the columns anaconda needs for the entire model.
+This is useful if you have multiple anaconda columns in your model.

+  	You can use these methods in your strong parameter list directly.
+Ex:

+  		PostMediasController < Application Controller
+  		...
+	  		def post_media_params
+	  			params.require(:post_media).permit(
+	  			:name,
+	  			:foobar,
+	  			PostMedia.anaconda_fields_for( :asset )
+	  			)
+	  		end
+  		end

+  	This keeps your strong parameter list clean and dry.
+If you have multiple anaconda models in your model and you wish for all of the params for all of the models to be permitted, you may use `PostMedia.anaconda_fields_for_all_columns` instead.

+  	We have not tested if you can use `Model.anaconda_fields_for( column )` in the rails 3 attr_accessible list.

+  	If you prefer to do this manually the fields this permit are listed below.

   	For each `anaconda_for` (assuming `anaconda_for :asset`):